GodhuliVyas/DSA-Sunstone/README.md

 Highlighted key users and communities in the visualization.

-##Steps to run the project on Vs code-
 #Steps to run the project on Vs code-
 1. Change the current directory of the folder , type cd SocialNetworkAnalysis